tbellembois/gobkm/README.md

 - drag and drop an URL from your Web browser address bar into the drop zone (top right corner) OR
 - use the "GoBkm bookmark current page" bookmarklet to bookmark the current page
-- rename folders and bookmarks with the F2 key when selected
+- rename folders and bookmarks with the context menu when selected

 ## Bookmarklets